Kinematic coupling

 Kinematic coupling describes fixtures designed to exactly constrain the part in question, providing precision and certainty of location.
 A canonical example of a kinematic coupling consists of three radial v-grooves in one part that mate with three hemispheres in another part.
 Each hemisphere has two contact points for a total of six contact points, enough to constrain all six of the part's degrees of freedom.
 An alternative design consists of three hemispheres on one part that fit respectively into a tetrahedral dent, a v-groove, and a flat.

 Background

 Kinematic couplings arose from the need of precision coupling between structural interfaces that were meant to be routinely taken apart and put back together.

 Kelvin Coupling

 The Kelvin coupling is named after William Thompson (Lord Kelvin) who published the design in 1868–71.
-It consists of three spherical surfaces that rest on a concave tetrahedron, a V-groove pointing towards the tetrahedron and a flat plate.
-The tetrahedron provides three contact points, while the V-groove provides two and the flat provides one for a total required six contact points.
+It consists of three spherical surfaces that rest respectively on the following three shaped holes: a concave tetrahedron, a V-groove (V-shaped valley) pointing towards the tetrahedron, and a flat plate.
+The tetrahedron provides three contact points, the V-groove provides two, and the flat provides one, so the total six contact points, constrain the movement of the object having the three spherical surfaces.
 The benefit of this design is that the center of rotation is located at the tetrahedron, however, it suffers from contact stress problems in high-load applications.